vbachurin/data-prep/dataprep-webapp/README.md

 This profile assumes that all the tooling is installed on the current machine.

 ###-P ci
 The profile name *ci* is used for continuus integration build on our jenkins server.
-This build is using a docker image installed with all the required tooling because it was to much of a pain to install the tooling directly on the jenkins server.
+This build is using a docker image installed with all the required tooling because it was too much of a pain to install the tooling directly on the jenkins server.
 This allows for installing on other servers easilly too.
 The docker image is build from the Dockerfile : [docker/Dockerfile-for-dev-tools](docker/Dockerfile-for-dev-tools)

 ###-P docker